OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-it-teams/about-permission-levels.md

 <td>From the applications for which the user has Change and Deploy permission, the user can add dependencies to the public elements of this **application**.
 The user can also monitor the **application**.</td>
 </tr>
 </table>

+(*) **Monitor and Add Dependencies** permission level is available for environments with Platform Server Release Oct.2019 or later.

 <table markdown="1">
 <tr>